The Griffon Testing Center will be closed from July 29 through September 14, 2016.

 Traditional paper and pencil exams can create barriers for students who have disabilities related to vision and dexterity.
 To make an exam accessible for a blind student, for example, we can place a laptop computer in the classroom with software that will read the exam aloud (through headphones) to the student.
 For students who have limited use of their hands and fingers, exams can be made accessible through the use of adaptive computer hardware and software.
 Staff members in the Instructional Media Center can place technology in the classroom which will allow the vast majority of students to take their exams in the classroom with their peers.
 The one exception would be a student who needs to use voice dictation hardware and software (i.e., Dragon Naturally Speaking) because that would create a distraction for the other students.
 For those situations, it will be necessary to administer exams outside the classroom.

-If a situation does warrant not allowing a student to take his or her exam in the classroom, or if a student prefers to take exams in the ARC Testing Center, quizzes and exams can be scheduled through the ARC by following the procedures outlined below:
+If a student prefers to take their tests in the Griffon testing Center, quizzes and exams can be scheduled by following the procedures outlined below:

-- Students are encouraged to provide their instructors with a copy of their Accessibility Plan during the first week of the semester to initiate the process for taking their exams in the ARC.
-The Accessibility Plan describes the barriers that have been identified by the ARC that will prevent the student from having the same opportunities as his or her peers.
-Detailed within the Accessibility Plan are the steps we will take to remove those barriers in order to create an equitable testing experience for the student.
-When the date of an exam is approaching, instructors and students should work together to determine the day and time when the student will take the exam in the ARC.
-The instructor will need to include this information when completing the Testing Services Request Form.
-ARC staff will only administer an exam on the day and time specified by the instructor on the form.
+- Students are encouraged to provide their instructors with a copy of their Student Information Letter during the first week of the semester to initiate the process for taking their exams in the Griffon testing Center.
+The Student Information Letter describes the barriers that have been identified by the Accessibility Resource Center that will prevent the student from having the same opportunities as his or her peers.
+Detailed within the Student Information Letter are the steps the University will take to remove those barriers in order to create an equitable testing experience for the student.
+When the date of an exam is approaching, instructors and students should work together to determine the day and time when the student will take the exam in the Griffon testing Center.
+The instructor will need to include this information when completing the Testing Services Request Form (Currently unavailable while the GTC is closed from 7/13-7/18).
+Our staff will only administer an exam on the day and time specified on the form by the instructor.

-- We need to have all forms and exams in the ARC at least 48 hours prior to the date of the exam in case we have any questions about how the exam is to be administered and/or if the exam needs to be reformatted to be accessible for the student.
+- We need to have all forms and exams at least 48 hours prior to the date of the exam in case we have any questions about how the exam is to be administered and/or if the exam needs to be reformatted to be accessible for the student.

 Information for Students

-You will need to provide your instructors with a copy of your Accessibility Plan during the first week of the semester to initiate the process for taking your exams in the ARC.
-Your Accessibility Plan describes the barriers typically found in the post-secondary educational environment that prevent students with disabilities from having the same opportunities as their peers.
-Detailed within your plan are the steps we will take to remove those barriers.
-As soon as you know that you have an exam coming up, you need to work with your instructor to determine the day and time when you will take the exam in the ARC.
-You do not need to make an appointment with the ARC to take your exam.
-Your instructor will include this information when he or she completes the Testing Services Request Form.
-ARC staff will only administer an exam on the date and time specified by the instructor on the form.
+You will need to provide your instructors with a copy of your Student Information Letter during the first week of the semester to initiate the process for taking your exams in the Griffon Testing Center.
+Your letter describes the barriers typically found in the post-secondary educational environment that prevent students with disabilities from having the same opportunities as their peers.
+Detailed within your letter are the steps the University will take to remove those barriers.
+As soon as you know that you have an exam coming up, you need to work with your instructor to determine the day and time when you will take the exam in the Griffon testing Center.
+Students do not need to make an appointment with the Griffon Testing Center ARC to take their exams.
+Your instructors will include this information when they complete the Testing Services Request Form.
+Griffon testing Center staff will only administer an exam on the date and time specified by the instructor on the form.